antzm/code-test/README.md

 ## Updating your content:

 Visiting your new web page, the only thing you will see is the name of your repository and the description you wrote.
-To include more content in your web page, you can edit the `README.md` file in your repository using a language called `Markdown`
+To include more content in your web page, you can edit the `README.md` file in your repository using a language called `Markdown`.

+You can either edit the "README.md" directly on GitHUb, but as this is not so convenient, you could create a file on your computer, edit that file and then upload it to GitHub and it will automaticall replace your old README.md file.

 ---